CGSOG-JumpStarts/info/Understanding the AI Innovation Pod.md

 * **"How does the Pod integrate with our existing teams?"**
     * The Pod model is intensely collaborative.
 Key client stakeholders are active participants in the innovation process, involved in sprint planning, reviews, and feedback sessions to ensure tight alignment.
 * **"Can we scale our engagement up or down?"**
     * Yes, the model is inherently scalable.
-A client can easily adjust their level of engagement (e.g., from Catalyst to Accelerator) based on their evolving needs and budget.
+A client can easily adjust their level of engagement (e.g., from Ignition to Turbo) based on their evolving needs and budget.
 * **"What are the prerequisites for starting with an AI Pod?"**
     * The main prerequisite is a complex business problem or an innovation initiative where the path to the solution is not clearly defined.
 A collaborative mindset is also essential.
 * **"How do you ensure knowledge transfer to our team?"**
     * By working in close collaboration with the Pod, your own team members are exposed to and absorb agile methodologies and cutting-edge AI expertise.
 This close partnership creates a natural and powerful channel for knowledge transfer.
 * **"What is the typical duration of a Pod engagement?"**
-    * Engagements can range from a one-month "Catalyst" sprint to a multi-year "Transformation" partnership.
+    * Engagements can range from a one-month "Ignition" sprint to a multi-year "Overdrive" partnership.
 The duration is flexible and tied to your strategic goals.
 * **"How does the Pod de-risk innovation?"**
     * Instead of committing to a massive project based on unproven assumptions, a client can engage the Pod to conduct smaller, targeted experiments.
 This allows you to validate hypotheses and demonstrate tangible progress with a minimal upfront investment.
 * **"What is the '5X Rule'?"**